88/mojang-api-docs/src/authentication/mojang.md

 # Authenticating a Mojang account
-**Warning: This article is DEPRECATED.
-Mojang is migrating existing Mojang accounts to Microsoft accounts in early 2021 and won't be supporting this method of authentication anymore.
-This article's aim is to show how to authenticate Mojang accounts if you have one from before December 1st, 2020, when Mojang switched to Microsoft's system for all new users.**

 In order to use any of the endpoints on Mojang's API that require authentication, we of course need to be authenticated.
 This article goes through how to authenticate a user via Mojang's `authserver`, codename Yggdrasil, to get an authorization token we can use.

 Keep in mind, this endpoint is not on the main Mojang API domain, instead using `authserver.mojang.com`.